Show summary Hide summary

 Recognized personalities with the last name Masuda

 But beyond Junichi, there are also other Masuda, less famous but active in various fields in Japan, like music or the arts.
-It’s not an ultra-rare last name, so naturally, there are some personalities who proudly carry this surname.
+It’s not an ultra-rare last name, so naturally, there are some personalities who proudly bear this surname.

 For the curious genealogist: leads for a Masuda research